 - The spleen

 - The heart

 - The reproductive organs, including ovaries, uterus, and covering of the testicles (scrotum)

 Ultrasound imaging can also be applied to guide needles into the body for obtaining biopsies.

 Benefits and risks

-- Ultrasound testing is less expensive compared to other methods of imaging, is widely available, and is very easy to carry out.
+- Ultrasound testing is less expensive, widely available and is very easy to carry out.

-- Ultrasound imaging never exposes you to cell damage, as no ionizing radiation is used.
+- Ultrasound Imaging never exposes you to the cell damage.

 - Soft tissues that are hard to see on images from X-rays can be examined on ultrasound scans.